 Depending on the size of your air fryer basket you might need to cook in batches.
 Spray or brush a little more oil on top of the chicken pieces in the basket.

-Tip: Don’t use commercial spray oils, they contain preservatives which can damage the basket.
+Tip: Don’t use commercial spray oils.
+They contain preservatives that can damage the basket.
 Use a pastry brush or buy an inexpensive oil sprayer.

 Cook at 350 degrees F for 7 minutes.
 Then pull the basket out and use tongs to flip the pieces over.
 Cook on the other side for 5 minutes, until the pieces are browned and cooked to 165 degrees F.